EventStore/documentation/docs/cloud/ops/README.md

 Restoring a backup will create a new cluster
 :::

 The topology of the new cluster does not need to be the same as the source of the backup: you can restore a 3 nodes cluster backup to a single node one.
 Do make sure that the disk size of the target cluster is large enough.

+::: tabs#way
-### Using the Cloud Console
+@tab Cloud Console

 To restore a backup, navigate to the `Backups` section fo the [Cloud Console](https://console.eventstore.cloud/) and click on the `Restore` icon of the backup you want to restore.